Waze: Monitoring of police officers

+Concerns have been expressed that the app on smartphones can be used to monitor movements by identifiable individuals.
 In December 2014, in a letter sent to Google, Los Angeles Police Department Chief Charlie Beck complained about the police locator feature, claiming it could be "misused by those with criminal intent to endanger police officers and the community".
 It was alleged that Ismaaiyl Brinsley, who shot and killed two NYPD officers that month, had used the Waze app prior to the murders and had posted a screenshot from the app on his Instagram account hours before the shootings, but that was unsubstantiated as the post was made three weeks prior to the shootings.
 Users are able to mark the presence of an officer with a small icon and indicate if the officer is visible or hidden.
 The LAPD, among other police agencies, pressured Google to disable the feature on the application.
 Google states that knowing the whereabouts of an officer promotes safer driving.